bigman1208000/AutoClipper/README.md

 - Make sure your input videos are at least 2 minutes (120 seconds) long.
 - If you want to process different videos, replace the files in the `input/` folder and re-run the script.
+- **No need to manually create any folders**—the script will handle this for you.

 ---